Last updated 5 February 2021

 Translation conferences and events

-I don’t just write a lot, I talk a lot as well (as anyone who’s met me in real life can confirm; my mum says I started early and never quite stopped).
-This includes my speaking at various industry events.
+She doesn’t just write a lot; she also talks a lot as well (as anyone who’s met her in real life can confirm).
+This includes her speaking at various industry events.
 Here are some of them:

 ‘Working with Translation Agencies – Benefits for Clients and Translators Alike’ – The Translation and Localization Conference (Warsaw, Poland – March 2015)